golanlevin/QR_STENCILER/README.txt

 correct stencil PDF, suitable for laser-cutting.

 INSTRUCTIONS
->> QR_STENCILER has been tested in MacOSX 10.13.5.
+>> QR_STENCILER has been tested in MacOSX 10.15.7.
 1. Make a QR code image which embeds a short text.
    Try GoQR.me, Kaywa, or the Google Chart API.
 2. Download and install 'Processing' from
    http://www.processing.org/download
-   We used Processing version 3.4.
+   We used Processing versions 3.5.4 and 4.0a6.
 3. Unzip 'QR_STENCILER.zip' to a folder.
 4. Put your QR code image in 'QR_STENCILER/data/'
 5. Launch Processing and open 'QR_STENCILER.pde'